sergelogvinov/proxmox-csi-plugin/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+---

+`Proxmox®` is a registered trademark of [Proxmox Server Solutions GmbH](https://www.proxmox.com/en/about/company).